 Probably the best-known and most obvious problem to occur with a guttering system is clogging.
 If you don’t take the time to clear out your gutters, then they’ll eventually fill up with branches, twigs, leaves, dirt, and other unwanted things.
 This causes standing water, which not only risks the durability of your gutters but can also cause serious moisture problems in the long term.

 Clogged gutters cause more than just an overflow of water.
-They allow moisture to seep into your home, causing internal mould and rot, and the weight of these gutters can even damage tiles as the fastenings pull on your roof.
+They allow moisture to seep into your home or worst rain water, causing internal mould and rot, and the weight of these gutters can even damage tiles as the fastenings pull on your roof.
 Common dangers of clogged guttering include: